amphio/quizzes/learning-docs/Lighting.md

 ￼

 ### Lighting Department (film crew)
-**Gaffer** - chief lighting technician, responsible for the execution (and sometimes the design) of the lighting plan for a production.
+**Gaffer** - chief lighting technician, responsible for the execution (and sometimes the design) of the lighting plan for a production.<br>
 **Best boy** – gaffer’s assistant <br>
 **Set lighting technicians** or **Electricians** – more assistants <br>
 **Lighting designer** – works with the director, choreographer, set designer, costume designer, and sound designer to create the lighting, atmosphere, and time of day for the production<br>